ellayipinghou/rack-algorithm/README.md

 ## Overview 📜

-This program utilizes a greedy algorithm to handle and process batch data efficiently.
-Given a number of objects (racks) with a value (sample number) ranging from 1 to 95, it combines the objects into near_capacity racks in as few batches as possible, following several constraints for the batches.
-The program also allows users to view summaries and export results as a CSV file.
-Debugging tools are included for testing purposes.
+This program automates the tedious process of combining laboratory sample racks into optimal batches.
+Using a greedy algorithm, it takes hundreds of individual racks (each containing 1-96 samples) and efficiently combines them into near-capacity destination racks while minimizing the total number of processing batches.

+### Key Features ✨:
+- Intelligent batch optimization following laboratory constraints
+- Automated CSV export for easy integration with existing workflows
+- Comprehensive testing suite with 11 test cases
+- Built-in debugging functions for validation

 ## The Problem 💥

-In summer of 2024, a researcher at a local hospital expressed to me their frustration about a tedious lab task they often have to complete manually.
-They are given hundreds of racks containing anywhere from 1 to 96 samples, and they must combine these racks into full or near-full racks while also minimizing the number of batches.
-The constraints are as follows:
+In summer 2024, a hospital researcher approached me with a frustrating manual lab task that was eating up hours of their time.
+They regularly receive hundreds of sample racks containing anywhere from 1 to 96 samples each, and must manually figure out how to combine these into full or near-full racks while minimizing processing batches.

+**The Challenge**: The process isn't as simple as just filling up racks - there are strict operational constraints:
-- Each batch can have up to 20 racks, made up "source" racks (the ones being emptied) and "destination" racks (the ones being filled)
+- Rack Types: Each batch consists of "source" racks (being emptied) and "destination" racks (being filled)
-    - for example, you can combine 19 source racks into 1 destination rack, 18 source racks into 2 destination racks, etc
+- Batch Size Limit: Each processing batch can contain a maximum of 20 racks total (source + destination)
-- Each destination rack can hold 96 samples
+- Capacity: Each destination rack holds up to 96 samples

-This means that for a batch with x source racks, there are 20 - x destination racks, and a total sample capacity of (20 - x) * 96.
+- Balance:  The above constraints mean that for every batch with X source racks, you have up to (20 - X) destination racks and a total capacity of (20 - X) * 96 samples

+**Example**: If you have 18 source racks in a batch, you can only have 2 destination racks, giving you a total sample capacity of 2 × 96 = 192 samples

+## Getting Started 💻
+### Prerequisites
+- Windows environment (tested with Visual Studio's build system)
+- Visual Studio with "Desktop development with C++" workload installed

+### Setup and Running
+1. **Clone the repository** and open Rack_Final.vcxproj in Visual Studio
+2. **Build the project** using Debug configuration
+3. **Prepare your input file:**
+    - Create a .txt file with your rack data
+    - Format: Each line should contain [Rack_ID] [Sample_Count]
+    - Sample counts must be between 1 and 96
+4. **Place your input file** in the same folder as the Rack_Final.vcxproj file
+5. **Run the program** and follow the prompts
+6. **Find your results** in the generated CSV file in the "results" folder

+### Example Input Format
+RACK001 45</br>
+RACK002 23</br>
+RACK003 67</br>
+RACK004 12</br>

-## Details: How the Algorithm Works 🔎
+## Details: How the Algorithm Works 🔬

-### Data Initialization
+### Data Initialization 📝
 The algorithm begins by reading rack data and populating a sample_frequencies array that tracks how many racks contain each sample number (1-95).
 A testing_array vector is used to temporarily store and manipulate sample numbers while finding optimal batch combinations.
 As sample numbers are added to or removed from the testing array, the frequencies are updated in real-time to reflect availability.

-### Main Distribution Loop
+### Main Distribution Loop 💫
 The program distributes all source racks using two main strategies:

 #### For Large Batches (≥19 source racks remaining):